16 Perfect Snacks for People on a Carnivore Diet & Meat Lovers

 Yes, to us carnivores, tuna is a snack.

 I bring a can of tuna on longer car trips and keep a stash at my office.
-This is my go-to for a fairly inexpensive snack that will take care of hunger pangs.
+This is my go-to for a reasonably inexpensive snack that will take care of hunger pangs.

 Nutritional highlights of 85 grams of light tuna: